Lanyue: Development history

 On 24 April 2024, Lin Xiqiang, deputy director of China Manned Space Agency (CMSA), stated that the initial development of various products for China's lunar missions, including the Lanyue lander, is complete; according to Lin, mechanical and thermal articles for the lander and other mission segments have been constructed and the requisite rocket engines are undergoing hot fire tests.
 Lin further elaborated that prototype production and tests are in full swing and that the crewed lunar exploration launch site is currently under construction near the existing coastal Wenchang spaceport in Hainan province.

 On 29 October 2024, CMSA announced that a separation test for the two modules of the landing system (presumably the lander and its propulsion stage) had been carried out.

-On 7 August 2025, CMSA announced that integrated landing and ascent tests have been successfully carried out using a lander test article at a facility located in Huailai County in Hebei Province.
+On 7 August 2025, CMSA announced that integrated landing and ascent tests have been successfully carried out using a lunar module test article at a facility located in Huailai County in Hebei Province.
 These tests verified the craft's landing and takeoff systems, control systems, lunar contact shutdown procedures, and the compatibility of interfaces between subsystems, including guidance, navigation and control as well as the propulsion system.
 CMSA also indicated that mechanical tests simulating the impact of launch on the landing stack have been carried out.
 Tests to verify the craft's response to the thermal environment of cislunar space have also been carried out.